-zenibaanh

-ribbon

-noozhishenh

-my grandchild

-abinoojiinh

-child

-giigoonh

-fish
+zenibaanh ribbon noozhishenh my grandchild abinoojiinh child giigoonh fish zenibaanh noozhishenh abinoojiinh giigoonh giiwe s/he goes home giiwenh it is said

 We usually spell nasalized vowels with the letters nh, but you don't pronounce the letter n as a separate sound.
 Instead, it shows that the vowel is nasalized.
 Listen again, and repeat these words back with a nasalized vowel.